 Our first veterinary website provides a stellar example of proper brand color usage and easy access to information.

-It’s easy to see how they are directing visitors to make the proper action, either by scheduling an appointment or calling them directly.
+Recently redesigned, it’s again easy to see how they are directing visitors to make the proper action, either by scheduling an appointment or calling them directly.
 In addition, they waste no time highlighting their staff and veterinary services, leaving no stone unturned.

 The overall layout of this website is one well worth replicating.
 The sections are clearly defined and easy to navigate.
-This ensures an optimal user experience.

 2. Richland Animal Clinic